 The main function of a roof is to protect you from external elements such as temperature, noise, and weather.
 Concrete tile roofs are much more effective in keeping the heat out of your house than metal roofs.
 Acoustics are also better in a tile-roofed house.
 When choosing your roof material, consider the activities you do have in your home, as well as your location and local climate.

-Versatile and customizable, metal roofs work for most architectural designs.
-This is important not just for the aesthetics but also the resale value of your home – houses with metal roofs have an estimated 90% cash return when sold.
+Versatile and customisable, metal roofs work for most architectural designs.
+This is important not just for the aesthetics but also for the resale value of your home – houses with metal roofs have an estimated 90% cash return when sold.

 Tile roofs come in a wide variety of designs that could also match any home style, but you’ll have to find the right one for your design.
 Plus, due to its weight, certain tile roofs need to be installed at a specific angle, which limits how your house can look.